-After exploring the castle you could continue west for a short distance to climb to the viewpoint on Detling Hill.
+After exploring the castle you could continue west for a short distance to climb to the viewpoint on Detling Hill in the White Horse Wood Country Park.
 This route follows Thurnham Lane south to return to the village.

 PostcodeME14 4EJ - Please note: Postcode may be approximate for some rural locations

 Bearsted Ordnance Survey Map - view and print off detailed OS map

 Bearsted Open Street Map - view and print off detailed map